ProjectLibertyLabs/siwa/docs/src/QuickStart.md

 - Permission to act on the user's behalf for delegated actions
 - Verified email or phone/SMS number for the user

-Note: It is not an issue to start the user's session and process the submissions in the background.
-However, you may not be able to have some data such as the consistent identifier, the MSA Id, or full handle with suffix until the processing is complete depending on the submissions that need processing.
+Note: You may start the user’s session and process the submissions in the background, however some data such as the consistent identifier, the MSA Id or full handle with suffix may not be accessible until the processing is complete.